freyste/freyste.github.io/_posts/2018-12-22-Silver_Casting.md

 ![_config.yml]({{ site.baseurl }}/images/necklace_freecad.png)

 At this point I decided to skip casting them in metal myself and opt to have Shapeways do it.
-My understanding of there process is that they print your design in wax, then using a lost wax molding process are able to cast it in you metal of choice.
+My understanding of the process is that they print your design in wax, then using a lost wax molding process are able to cast it in your metal of choice.

 ![_config.yml]({{ site.baseurl }}/images/Lost-Wax-Casting-Printing-Casting-Process.png)